web3learn/web3learn.github.io/README.md

-# Sidechain Learn
+# web3learn

-Sidechain Learning is a program focused on encouraging students to learn blockchain development and providing them with learning resources.
+web3learn Learning is a program focused on encouraging students to learn blockchain & web3 development and providing them with learning resources.

 ## Resources